Roasted Butternut Squash Soup Ingredients:

 - It’s important to carefully work in batches when handling hot liquids and use the proper setting.
 Always process a little bit longer than you think you should for the silkiest soup texture.

-What to Garnish Roasted Butternut Squash Soup With:
+Garnishes for Roasted Butternut Squash Soup with Apple:

 - sprinkle with vegan parmesan.